RoosterDragon/Desktop-Ponies/Content/readme.txt

 -New mouseover image for Fluttershy, by Deathpony.

--Improved picture-taking interaction scene image for Photofinish.
+-Improved picture-taking interaction scene image for Photo Finish.
 -Big Celestia now has sounds.
 Thanks to Darksilver.

 -More art for Gummy + Pinkie Pie by DeathPony